Symplectic fermions in general domains

 \section{Abstract}

-In this note, we construct a logarithmic conformal field theory that arise in the context of the scaling limit of lattice models.
-The theory of interest is the symplectic fermions because of its links to models of statistical mechanics.
-We provide an explicit construction of its space of fields as a logarithmic Fock space, and discuss its logarithmic structure as a representation of the Virasoro algebra at $c=-2$.
-The correlation functions of the theory are explicitly constructed following the ideas of the bootstrap approach.
+We review the basic features of a logarithmic conformal field theory that arise in the context of the scaling limit of lattice models.
+The theory of interest is the symplectic fermions, whose central charge is $-2$.
+We provide an explicit construction of its space of fields as a logarithmic Fock space, and discuss its logarithmic structure as a representation of the Virasoro algebra.
+The construction of the correlation functions is presented following the ideas of the bootstrap approach.
 The text aims to be accessible to readers with little or no expertise in conformal field theory.